Contact us

 What this means for you

 Property lessors in Malta have two options of taxing rental income.
 A final 15% tax is a simple solution to account for rental income whilst offering a benefit of relatively low tax rate.
 On the other hand, including rental income in the tax return allows the taxpayer to benefit from various deductions.
-With two options offering distinct benefits, it is worth to undertake a tax assessment to verify which solution will work best for you.
+With two options offering distinct benefits, it is worth undertaking a tax assessment to verify which solution will work best for you.

 How we can help

 Our team of experienced international tax advisors can help you choose between final withholding tax and declaring rental income in your tax return.
-Based on your financial circumstances, we can deliver a tailor-made solution considering eligible deductions and best legal form to undertake letting activities.
+Based on your financial circumstances, we can deliver a tailor-made solution considering eligible deductions and the best legal form to undertake letting activities.

 key contacts